jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Arabic numerals are not really Arabic; they were created in India.
+⚡<!-- FUNFACT --> Fun fact: Maine is the only state (in USA) whose name is just one syllable.

 </div>